Click below to get more information about UNH graduate programs

 | BCHM 854 | Molecular Biology Research Methods | 5 |

-In addition to the Core requirements, each student will develop a curriculum plan with the Admissions Committee and their Faculty Advisor that includes elective courses and workshops.
-Students will be encouraged to select elective courses and a capstone experience that encourage specialization (e.g., protein biochemistry, genetic engineering, cell imaging and phenotyping).
-Each curriculum plan will be customized to meet the career goals of the student.
-In addition to approved elective courses, other courses may be incorporated into the curriculum plan to provide breath of training.
-These courses offered by other academic programs include: bioengineering, biomanufacturing, entrepreneurship and business management, and bioregulatory science (including administrative law, intellectual property, and licensing).
+In addition to the Core Curriculum requirements, each student will develop a customized curriculum plan with the Faculty Advisor that includes elective courses and a capstone experience (see below) that encourage specialization (e.g., protein biochemistry, genetic engineering, cell imaging and phenotyping).
+In addition to elective courses listed below, other courses may be incorporated into the curriculum plan to provide breath of training in the following areas: bioengineering, biomanufacturing, entrepreneurship and business management, and bioregulatory science (including administrative law, intellectual property, and licensing).

 | Code | Title | Credits |